 Dennis Lormel is a recognized subject matter expert on anti-money laundering, terrorist financing, and fraud.
-Denis has 45 years of experience in the field and is considered a specialist in financial crimes, enhanced due diligence, FCPA, corporate and mortgage fraud, forensic accounting, AML, BSA, terrorist financing, asset recovery, and Sarbanes Oxley.
+Dennis has 45 years of experience in the field and is considered a specialist in financial crimes, enhanced due diligence, FCPA, corporate and mortgage fraud, forensic accounting, AML, BSA, terrorist financing, asset recovery, and Sarbanes Oxley.

-Immediately following the terrorist attacks of September 2001, Mr. Lormel formulated, established and directed the FBI’s comprehensive terrorist financing initiative.
+Immediately following the terrorist attacks of September 2001, Dennis formulated, established and directed the FBI’s comprehensive terrorist financing initiative.
 He developed and implemented a variety of proactive and progressive investigative methodologies.
 These efforts evolved into the formation of a formal Section within the Counterterrorism Division of the FBI, known as The Terrorist Financing Operations Section.
 This multi-agency, multi-disciplined entity attained international recognition as one of the world’s elite operations for tracking, investigating and disrupting terrorist-related financial activity.